ariebovenberg/snug/README.rst

 There are plenty of tools for wrapping web APIs.
-However, these generally make far-reaching design decisions for you, making it awkward to tailor to the needs of your specific API.
+However, these generally make far-reaching design decisions for you, making it awkward to tailor to the needs of a specific API.
 **Snug** aims only to provide a versatile base, so you can focus on what makes your API unique.